pyramidi0n/abnf-match/README.md

 # ABNF Match

-ABNF Match provides a domain specific language that facilitates the expedient creation of pattern matchers that mirror the logic described in IETF RFCs.
+ABNF Match provides a domain specific language to quickly create pattern matchers that mirror the logic described in IETF RFCs.

 The library contains a complete implementation of the operators described in [RFC 5234](https://datatracker.ietf.org/doc/html/rfc5234) (Augmented BNF for Syntax Specifications: ABNF).
 A few macros govern the